michaelmosmann/silk/userguide/binds.md

 used to replace a general behaviour in some cases).

 ## <a id="multi"></a>3\.
 Multi-Bindings
 A `multibind` is used to create collections of instances that should be injected together.
-All of them are bound to the same super-type.
+All of them are bound to the same super-type they all have in common.

 When using a `multibind` we explicitly want multiple instances to coexist for the same resource because the resource models a collection of something.
 Notice that you cannot combine this with any other kind of `bind` because there we want all resources to be unambiguous.